-Campus Organizations, Resources
+Campus Organizations, Resources and Entertainment

-The CORE is the center of your college experience.
+The CORE Office is the center of your college experience.
 Let us help you get the most out of your time at WTAMU through campus activities, student organizations, special events and programs, leadership development and student success resources.

-West Texas A&M University is home to over 130 campus organizations.
+West Texas A&M is home to over 130 campus organizations.
 Types of organizations include departmental and professional organizations, honor societies, interest groups, religious organizations, recreational and sport clubs, residence hall organizations, and Greek social/service groups.

 West Texas A&M University offers Greek social/service organizations through the North-American Interfraternity Conference (NIC) and the National Panhellenic Conference (NPC).